HmonWutt/Graduation-website/README.md

 * A homepage if password and login is correct.
 * The homepage contains a Yes/No button for attendance, as well as allergy text field and how many extra are invited.

+# Step 1
+* Create a invite.txt file.
+* Add the names of the people invited on each line of the file.
+* Run the add\_database.py that populates the sqldatabase.